 In the meantime, here are some quick facts on Missouri’s new expungement law that can help you determine whether this is the right move for you.

 - Not all crimes can be expunged.
 While the range of crimes that are eligible has increased significantly, some, such as violent offenses, remain ineligible.
 Speak with a Missouri expungement attorney to determine whether this is an option for you.

 - There is a waiting period.
-Typically, you will need to wait seven years from the disposition date for a felony and three for a misdemeanor expungement.
+Typically, you will need to wait seven years for a felony offense and three years for a misdemeanor expungement from the disposition date.
 The waiting periods are not explicitly required, however, so consult with an attorney if you want to file a petition for expunging your record.

 - The State of Missouri has 30 days to object to your petition for expungement, meaning the process is not guaranteed.
 Again, this is a good reason to work with an attorney who will give you the best chance of having your request granted.